 Your Cables might be loose

-- Yeah, this one is both the most annoying and the most fixable, as all you have to do to fix the problem is just adjust, change, or shake the cable.
+- This one is both the most annoying and the most fixable, as all you have to do to fix the problem is adjust, change, or shake the cable.

-- If you use a wireless carplay system, this obviously shouldn’t be an issue unless you use an adapter.
+- If you use a wireless carplay system, this obviously shouldn’t be an issue unless you use a wireless CarPlay adapter.
 In this case, this would work too.

 - TIP: I find unplugging the cable and plugging it back in to be the most effective way.